 The stage design was perfectly austere, and deceptively simple.
 I especially liked the stark, monochromatic lighting design.
 The entire band was clad in white, and three modern dancers accompanied several songs with wittily choreographed routines.
 The show climaxed with a truly barnstorming version of Burning Down the House, with the entire band dressed in frilly tutus.
 It could only be completed by the startling appearance by… wait for it… the bloody Rockettes!
 OMGWTF!?
 Needless to say, the crowd went bananas.

 In short, I had a grand time.
-Here at The Dork Report, I have fewer qualms about rating movies on a five-star scale than I do concerts.
+I have fewer qualms about rating movies on a five-star scale than I do concerts.
 Movies are cheap enough to rent in consume in large gulps.
 I end up seeing many bad or mediocre movies, but few concerst that sucks.
 The likely explanation is the expense involved, which often limits the concerts I go to to artists that I already very much like.
 The only reason I didn’t rate this particular show higher is that I could imagine that if I could time-travel back to the 1980s and see the original Talking Heads (preferably during the period Adrian Belew was in their live band), that would easily by five stars.